 As a result, fairness, impartiality, and faithfulness to the Constitution aren’t just good things for a judge to be — they are the measure of whether a judge him or herself is good.

 Good judges know this.
 They are committed to fulfilling their awesome duty without ever overstepping it.
 Bad judges don’t.
 They interject their own ideas and preferences into the law, pick favorite issues and sides, and invent new reasons to rule the way they want to.

 Not knowing who the nominee would be, I must confess these thoughts weighed on me during Saturday’s performance.
-But we now know who he is.
+But this evening, we now know who he is.
 And I am delighted.